tommykw/oval_image_combiner/README.md

 ```

 ## Example
-Here you can find an example probject showcasing how to use the 'OvalImageCombiner' widget.
+[Here](https://github.com/tommykw/oval_image_combiner/tree/main/example) you can find an example probject showcasing how to use the `OvalImageCombiner` widget.

 ## License
 This probject is licensed under the MIT License.
-See the LICENSE file for details.
+See the [LICENSE](https://github.com/tommykw/oval_image_combiner/blob/main/LICENSE) file for details.